rust-dev-tools/dev-tools-team/rls/rls-cargo-build-integration-notes.md

 6. Build plan construction - flattened view into action graph mapped into actual system commands
 7. Execute the commands!

-## RLS build types
-* Incremental build (We assume that action graph has not changed)
-  - triggerd by the RLS
-  - only requires dirty build plan, which can be executed
-* From-scratch build (Action graph might have changed - regenerate it via build system)
-  - triggered by the user or the RLS
-  - goes through build driver
+# Possible plan

-## Idea: Split Cargo into 3 parts
+## Split Cargo into 3 parts
+Having the above sequence of steps for `cargo build`, we can group these into:
-1. Front (`cargo build` -> action graph)
+1. Front (`cargo build` -> action graph) (Step 1-5)
-2. Build orchestration (action graph -> build plan)
+2. Build orchestration (action graph -> build plan) (Step 6)
-3. Execution (invoking the build plan commands)
+3. Execution (invoking the build plan commands) (Step 7)

 With this we can mix and match:
-1. RLS should always execute the build (we need to intercept the rustc calls to give live diagnostics and save-analysis)
+1. RLS should always execute the build (needs to invoke `rustc` itself to perform analysis)
-2. External build system can provide its set of packages and dependencies between those while Cargo orchestrates the remaining build into build plan (understandable by the RLS)
+2. External build system can provide its set of packages and dependencies between them and Cargo can orchestrate that into a build plan (understandable by the RLS)
-3. Cargo can execute its front, fetch packages from crates.io, form an action graph, which can be further reused and lowered into a build plan by the external build system
+3. Cargo can execute its front, fetch packages from crates.io, form an action graph, which can be further reused and translated into a build plan by the external build system
 4. etc.

-## Glossary
+## Concrete goals
-* Workspace - set of crates that user is actively editing (in pure Cargo world this corresponds to Cargo workspaces)
-* Dependencies - supplied by the build system (downloaded from crates.io, specified by path etc, but NOT edited - read-only)
-* Build driver - whoever kicks off and controls most of the build (think `cargo build`, `buck build` etc.)
-* Package dependency graph - dependencies between concrete packages (e.g. `my-crate 0.3.3` -> `serde 1.0.71`)
-* Action graph - graph of abstract actions to be performed, e.g. compiling a crate or running build script
+### RLS <> other build systems
+* Establish a preliminary build plan format (probably use/adapt current Cargo `--build-plan`)
+* RLS needs to understand the build plan and be able to execute it in a sandbox (think `target/rls` dir), while consuming the save-analysis and diagnostics
+### RLS <> Cargo
+* Implement `cargo check ... --build-plan` in Cargo
+### RLS <> Buck
+* Buck needs to be able to tell the (almost) exact `rustc` command used to compile a crate target (embed the command in save-analysis?)
+* Translate Buck rules/generated save-analysis into build plan
+### Cargo <> other build systems
+* Establish a preliminary, Cargo action graph format - also notion of package version, targets (incl. build scripts and proc macros), Target/Host arch, Cargo features(?), declarative `rustc` args (profiles)
+* Allow Cargo to be fed an action graph format to be later executed by it
+* Emit also input files, in addition to command outputs, in the build plan to provide file-level dependencies
+* What more?